JaisinhBhosale9712/sun_spot_analyzer_app/README.md

 -   Use the Postman workspace -
     url - https://www.postman.com/orange-firefly-598387/workspace/sun-spot-analyser/overview
     All routes can be found in collection section as "GET", "POST" and "DELETE" collection.
+    Please use the postman desktop app as the web app will not support localhost endpoints.

 2.)
 Unit testing -